 The RRF allows the distributor to retain all or a portion of the cost savings achieved in excess of the estimate established by the regulator during the period covered by the rate decision, subject to any sharing mechanisms that may be required by the OEB, as indicated in the decision of each rate application.
 This approach allows the distributor an ability to earn more than its allowed return on equity.
 The RRF also requires distributors to demonstrate certain performance outcomes, namely: customer focus, operational effectiveness, public policy responsiveness and financial performance.
-The OEB has indicated that customer focused outcomes and continuous performance improvements by distributors are central to the RRF framework objectives and are considered as part of a distributor rate application.
+The OEB has stated that customer-focused outcomes and continuous performance improvements by distributors are central to the RRF framework objectives and are considered as part of a distributor rate application.

-Performance measures are an important part of the RRF, and the OEB has established a standard performance scorecard for all distributors which is reported annually.
+Performance measures are an important part of the RRF, and the OEB has established a standard performance scorecard for all distributors, which is reported annually.
 Distributors may also propose additional performance measures for approval by the OEB.
-In its most recent distribution application, Hydro One submitted additional measures relating to areas that are of particular interest, such as customer service and reliability, as well as operational efficiency in key areas like pole replacements, distribution station refurbishments and vegetation management.
-In subsequent rate applications, distributors are required to report to the OEB on their performance against the performance measures approved.
+In its most recent distribution application, Hydro One submitted additional measures relating to areas that are of particular interest, such as customer service and reliability, as well as operational efficiency in key areas like pole replacements, distributors are required to report to the OEB on their performance against the performance measures approved.

 The OEB's review process of the anticipated cost of service for providing distribution services under the RRF follows a process similar to that of a transmission rate application.
 Once the revenue requirement for distribution services is determined, it is allocated across the distributor's customer rate classes using a methodology approved by the OEB resulting in the setting of individual rates for distribution services based on each customer rate class.
-Hydro One currently has 13 customer rate classes.
 Distribution rates in Ontario are not the same for all distributors and reflect the particular circumstances of each distributor, including its own costs of providing electricity service to its own particular customers.
 The OEB policy, A New Distribution Rate Design for Residential Electricity Customers, changes the current distribution rate design for residential customers (a combination of a fixed monthly rate and a variable charge) to a fixed monthly charge only.
-In December 2015, the OEB increased the transition period for certain customer classes of HONI to eight years to mitigate bill impacts.
-Implementation will be completed over the next four years for HONI's residential customers, depending on rate class.
+In December 2015, the OEB increased the transition period for certain customer classes of HONI to mitigate bill impacts.
+Implementation will be completed by 2024 for HONI's residential customers, depending on rate class.
 The OEB is considering possible changes to the design of rates for commercial industrial customers.
 Changes to rate design will not impact the total revenue to be collected from these customer classes.